bluebanquise/community/roles/prometheus/README.md

 * Prometheus: scrap and store metrics, fire alerts.
 * Alertmanager: manage alerts fired by Prometheus.
 * Karma: dashboard to monitor alerts managed by Alertmanager.
+* Am-executor: trigger actions in case of alert fired.
 * ipmi_exporter: translate ipmi data to http scrapable by Prometheus.
 * snmp_exporter: translate snmp data to http scrapable by Prometheus.

-Which means all of these services will be running on the same management host.
+Which means all of these services will, by default, be running on the same management host.

 To manage what server part of the role should install and setup, defaults variables can be used.
 The following variables, with their default values shown